-The front office manager who reviews these motivational principles learns that each member of his or her staff requires a different style of motivation.
+The front office manager who reviews these motivational principles will learn that each member of his or her staff requires a different style of motivation.
 For example, Maslow's hierarchy of needs provides a way to determine motivational techniques based on level of need.
-The employee who works to be with people, the employee who is moonlighting to earn additional income for a family, and the employee who is working toward becoming a supervisor of the department each require different motivational strategies.
-Someone who works to maintain social relationships is not concerned with an additional 50 cents per hour; this person might be more motivated by knowing that he or she can work the holiday shift.
-The person who is moonlighting is not motivated by health insurance benefits if his or her primary job provides that benefit.
+The employee who works to be with people, the employee who is moonlighting to earn additional income for a family, and the employee who is working toward becoming a supervisor of the department will each require different motivational strategies.
+Someone who works to maintain social relationships is not concerned with an additional 50 cents per hour.
+This person might be more motivated by knowing that he or she can work the holiday shift.
+The person who is moonlighting would not be motivated by health insurance benefits if his or her primary job provides that benefit.
 An additional 50 cents per hour will motivate this person, as will the assurance of a specified number of scheduled work hours.
-The person working toward a supervisory position is not motivated by a better work schedule, but rather the chance to be trained in all the various jobs in the front office or the opportunity to sit in on a general staff meeting.
+The person working toward a supervisory position is not motivated by a better work schedule; it is the chance to be trained in all the various jobs in the front office or the opportunity to sit in on a general staff meeting that will motivate this employee.